 A lot of the time, manufacturers will recognise when a product is defective because they are made aware of the problem.
 They can then mass recall the item and correct the issue.
 The risks of product recalls and/or contamination are severe exposures.
 They risk damage to a company's brand reputation, damage to a company’s balance sheet and the financial costs related to product recalls.

-Product liability insurance can protect you against the cost of a defective product compensation claim for your legal liability as a manufacturer, wholesaler or retailer for injury or damage caused by a defective product.
+Product liability insurance can protect you against the cost of a defective product compensation claim for your legal liability as a:

-If there is a failure of a product to perform its intended function, this is known as inefficacy and this cover may be available as an extension to a products liability insurance.
+If there is a failure of a product to perform its intended function, this is known as inefficacy.
+This cover may be available as an extension to a products liability insurance.

 Product recall insurance (often available as a product guarantee & recall insurance) can protect your business against some the major impacts of a recall event.

 Each policy will contain warranties, conditions and exclusions.
-It’s important to get the right advice regarding the type of policy that you need.
+It’s important to get the right advice on the type of policy that you need.

-There are proactive steps you can take to reduce defective products, or even prevent them before they occur, and instil a culture of continuous improvement in your workforce:
+You can take proactive steps to reduce or even prevent defective products from occurring.
+While also fostering a culture of continuous improvement within your workforce:

 Yes, this is possible and particularly so for consumer products.
 The party or parties held liable for a specific defective product will depend on the details of each individual case.
 All parties may be strictly liable if the Consumer Protection Act 1987 applies to the supply of the product.

-For example, if a product is faulty, then the liability for any harm caused by the product lies ultimately with the manufacturer but could be commenced against any distributor, supplier or retailer.
+For example, if a product is faulty, the liability for any harm caused ultimately rests with the manufacturer.
+However, claims can also be made against any distributor, supplier, or retailer involved.
 These parties may be able to accept the claim and seek to pass liability on to the next responsible party in the supply chain.
-However, if the manufacturer can't be traced, if they have gone out of business, or if they are outside Europe with poor traceability, then a claim could stay against the distributor, supplier or retailer instead.

-It is important to figure out your supply chain to see who might be responsible and liable to pay faulty product compensation for injury or damage caused by faulty products.
+It is important to understand your supply chain to identify who may be responsible and liable for paying compensation for injury or damage caused by faulty products.
 Traceability of manufacturer is a key issue here which should be considered when supplying a product.

-Claims can be made under a variety of headings: strict liability under the Consumer Protection Act 1987, and/or negligence or breach of contract being major examples.
+Claims can be made under various headings, including strict liability under the Consumer Protection Act 1987.
+Negligence and breach of contract are also major examples.
 Each of these may have different time restrictions depending on the circumstances of the claim.

-The landscape for Product Liability in the UK continues to evolve so it’s important to receive up-to-date advice on your risks and how you can protect against those risks.
+The landscape for product liability in the UK continues to evolve.
+Therefore, it is important to receive up-to-date advice on your risks and how to protect against them.

-If you’re not sure whether you need product liability insurance, or have questions about defective products, contact a Marsh Commercial advisor or visit our product liability insurance and product recall insurance sections.
+Not sure whether you need product liability insurance?
+Or have questions about defective products?
+Contact a Marsh Commercial advisor.
+Or visit our product liability insurance and product recall insurance sections.

 Let us know what you'd like to learn more about, your question may help others too!
 An adviser will be in touch to answer your question shortly.